Is Depression Covered Under the Americans with Disabilities Act?

 - The perception that you suffer from a physical or mental impairment

 While a person with clinical depression may fall under any of these categories, they still might not be protected by the ADA.
-They may be on medication or be in therapy that helps them perform major life activities with no problems.
-If this is the case, they will not fall under the ADA’s definition of a disability.
 In order to be protected by the act, the person with depression must be able to prove that their condition hinders their job performance.
-Another factor that may contribute to a person with depression not being protect under the ADA is drug or alcohol abuse.
+A factor that may contribute to a person with depression not being protect under the ADA is drug or alcohol abuse.
 Sometimes people with depression self-medicate, and the ADA does not protect people with substance abuse problems.
 You employer can only make reasonable accommodations for you if they are aware of your depression.
 You cannot file an ADA claim against your employer for discrimination if your employer had no way of knowing you were suffering from depression.
 The ADA does recognize that clinical depression is a permanent and serious condition, but if it does not affect your ability to perform major life activities or do your job, you will not be protected under the act.
 If you believe that you have been discriminated against, contact the Arcè Law Group today to schedule a free initial consultation.
 Our employment law attorneys can help you determine if your depression falls under the ADA and then guide you through the process of filing a claim in New York, New Jersey or Philadelphia.

 By Bryan Arcé | Published January 10, 2016